jump-cellpainting/datasets/README.md

 - First draft of [metadata](metadata/README.md) files.
 - A notebook to load and inspect the data currently available in the principal dataset.

-**Please note: At present in the principal dataset (`cpg0016`), many compounds will be missing replicates, and a full QC of the dataset is pending.
-We don’t recommend performing any analysis with the principal dataset until all the remaining components and all sources are uploaded and the full QC of the dataset is complete.
+**Please note: At present in the principal dataset (`cpg0016`), some compounds will be missing replicates, and a full QC of the dataset is pending.
+We don’t recommend performing any analysis with the principal dataset the full QC of the dataset is complete.
 The other datasets are complete.**

 ### What’s coming up